Music Education Requirements

 Residency 1 requirements are usually fulfilled in the seventh semester (the first semester of your senior year).
 During this semester, you will only be permitted to enroll in EDUC 4080, EDUC 4440, SPED 3000, and MUS 4500, and your regular private lesson and one ensemble.
 Your classes will meet on Monday, Wednesday, and Friday, and you will be in an off-campus placement for observation and clinical teaching on Tuesday and Thursday.

 Milestone III: You will complete Milestone III during Residency 1 semester.

 Liability Insurance: All Residency 1 and 2 candidates must obtain a liability insurance policy.
 Liability insurance is available through the National Association for Music Education for $25.00 per year.

-Praxis II (Principles of Learning and Teaching): New as of Fall 2018, Tennessee no longer Praxis II (PLT).
-Instead, all students will complete the edTPA during the clinicial (Residency 2) semester.
+Praxis II (Principles of Learning and Teaching): New as of Fall 2018, Tennessee no longer requires Praxis II (PLT).
+Instead, all students will complete the edTPA during the clinical (Residency 2) semester.

 Residency 2: (Clinical Teaching [formerly referred to as “student teaching”]) requirements are fulfilled in the final semester.
 In this semester, you will be assigned to a local school and will teach under the guidance and supervision of your campus mentor (the music teacher on the campus where you have been assigned) and a university mentor (APSU music education faculty).
 Music students will complete half of the clinical teaching semester on an elementary campus, and the second half in either a middle school or high school setting.
 You will also attend student-teaching seminars one afternoon each week with other student teachers and your university mentor.